OhadAvnery/do_you_mind/README.md

     ```
     in all four fields, the values shown are the default values given in the CLI.

-- `deployment`
+## Deployment

     Finally, all server-side processes (server+message queue+parsers+database+API+GUI) are neatly packed in a docker container.
-    The docker built has been made inside the install.sh script.
+    The docker build has been executed inside the install.sh script.
 If you wish to run the container, you may do it using:
     ```sh
     ./scripts/run_pipeline.sh
     ```
     and then use the client, API, CLI and GUI as you normally do, each connecting to its default host+port.
-    *Warning:* if you wish to run the docker, you should first verify that no other processes run on the same port (that means you can't run a rabbitmq process on port 5672, etc).
+    *Warning:* if you wish to run the docker, you should first verify that no other processes run on the same host+port pairs (that means you can't run a local rabbitmq process on port 5672, etc).